Oberon00/cpptutorial/doc/glossary.rst

   preprocessor directive
-   A line of C++ code that starts with a hashtag symbol ``#`` is processed by the preprocessor, and is then removed, so that they don't appear in later phases of compilation.
+   A line of C++ code that starts with a hashtag symbol ``#`` is processed by the preprocessor, and is then removed, so that it doesn't appear in later phases of compilation.

   boilerplate code